dogweather/forkful/content/en/javascript/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a future or past date means finding a date some days, weeks, months, or years from a certain point.
-Programmers often need this for tasks like setting expiration dates, reminders, or scheduling events.

 ## How to:
 JavaScript's `Date` object is your go-to for date gymnastics.
 Let's play with some examples: